This is an article I published several years ago and I’ve reviewed and updated it to ensure it’s current.

-The mutual fund managers made their picks, the professor of finance (Eric Kirzner) created his couch potato portfolio consisting of 60% stocks, 35% bonds, and 5% cash.
+The professor of finance (Eric Kirzner) created his couch potato portfolio consisting of 60% stocks, 35% bonds, and 5% cash.
 The stocks was actually the TSX/60 ETF and the bonds was the Canadian Universe Bond Index ETF.
 The Toronto Star picked their stocks by throwing darts.

 Since then, ETFs has become mainstream news.
 There are so many ETFs coming out, my guess is that they will become like the next mutual fund industry.
 It will boom like crazy that there will be more ETFs than there are stocks to choose from, the way mutual funds did at least a decade ago, if not long before that.